-In July & August of 2023 South Providence residents will come together to enjoy family-friendly arts programming.
+In July & August of 2024 South Providence residents will come together to enjoy family-friendly arts programming.
 Three bilingual artists will be offering hands-on art making projects for families, including creating collages, zines making, hand painting, and color-art sketches.
 RILA's Bachata instructor, Brandon Contreras, will invite everyone — adults and young people — to learn some dance moves.
-We'll also bring back La Noche de Bici and our Drumming Circle and for the first time since 2019, Teatro en El Verano will be part of our Museo programming.
+La Noche de Bici, Community Drumming Circles and Teatro en El Verano will be part of our Museo programming all summer.
+And don't forget about our popular Barrio Tours, scheduled to begin on Sat.
+May 4, 2024.

 Bachata Sessions | Every Wednesday | 6:30pm